jimenez2society/-pwdg-/README.md

 ### **The Password class**

 #### You will find the class in the `Password.js` file.
-It allows all of the functionaliy to generate a randomized password
+It makes up all of the functionaliy to generate a randomized password

 <br/>

-#### 1. The `Password` instance takes two parameters `trueOptions` which needs be an array, there is no error handling on this but it won't work if it's not an array and `length` which is going to only a number.
+#### 1. The `Password` instance takes two parameters `trueOptions` which needs be an array, there is no error handling on this but it won't work if it's not an array and `length` which is going to be only a number.

-#### 2. Then we have two interal properties, `allOptions` which is an object of the different options a user can use in their password and `errors` which is initially set to `null` until later told otherwise.
+#### 2. Then we have two internal properties, `allOptions` which is an object of the different options a user can use in their password and `errors` which is initially set to `null` until later told otherwise.

 <br/>